• Home

 • Egg -- Bring it to room temperature before using.
 I usually just let the egg sit in some warm water before cracking it.

-• Potato Flakes -- Use 3 tablespoons or leave them out and use ¼ cup of potato flour (not potato starch) in place of ¼ cup of the all-purpose.
+• Potato Flakes -- Use 3 tablespoons potato flakes (Idahoan brand works well) or leave them out and use ¼ cup of potato flour (not potato starch) in place of ¼ cup of the bread or all purpose flour.

 • Filling --I always use the cream cheese filling in the notes.
 It's made with 8 oz softened cream cheese, ¼ cup sugar, 1 egg yolk and a dash of both vanilla and lemon zest.